wp-plugins/bmlt-tabbed-ui/readme.txt

 <a href="http://orlandona.org/meetings/">Go to this Web page to get an idea of how this works.</a>

 == Changelog ==

+= 5.0.3 =
+* Fix - Tweaks to the cache code.
+* Fix - Tweaks to the root server connection with better error reporting.
+* Fix - Tweaks to the css for theme and smartphone compatibility.

 = 5.0.2 =
 * New - Default Service Body dropdown option field.
 This will allow using the shortcode [bmlt_tabs], [bmlt_count] and [group_count] without a specifying a service body.